mozilla/zamboni/docs/api/topics/search.rst

         may be passed.
     :type region: string
     :param optional sort: The fields to sort by.
-One or more of 'created', 'downloads', 'name', 'rating', or 'reviewed'.
+One or more of 'created', 'downloads', 'name', 'rating', 'reviewed', or 'trending'.
 Sorts by relevance by default.
 In every case except 'name', sorting is done in descending order.
     :type sort: string